rizwanakhtar7/project-1/README.md

 ### Learnings
 - Problem Solving - This was the first project ever where I had to break down a complex problem and have a step by step approach to get to my goal independently.
-- Solidifying the fundamental concepts of JS / CSS - I set myself a target to really solidify the concepts of variables, functions, loops and conditionals and CSS Flexbox and making the grids and game in general responsive.
+- Solidifying the fundamental concepts of JavaScript / CSS - I set myself a target to really solidify the concepts of variables, functions, loops and conditionals and CSS Flexbox and making the grids and game in general responsive.

 ### Bugs
-No Bugs found during testing
+No bugs found during testing.

-### Features to Implement
+### New features to implement
 - Implement swiping for mobiles.
-- the score function to add animation in a more professional / attractive way.
+- The score function to add animation in a more professional / attractive way.
-- different levels with different challenges.
+- Different levels with different challenges.

 ### Credits
-- Nick Hayes SEI Instructor - for help creating the 4 by 4 grid responsively in JS.
+- Nick Hayes SEI Instructor - for help creating the 4 by 4 grid responsively in JavaScript.
 - https://play2048.co/
 - https://animate.style/ for styling animations.